ut-parla/synthetic_graphs/README.md

 This is a small directory for setting up toy synthetic graphs for the Parla Python tasking system.

+## Install

+You must compile the Cython `sleep` module which requires Cython & CUDA and must be set to an architecture newer than Pascal.
+[This allows one to potentially use the __nanosleep routine, which is currently unused in this implementation]

+The architecture is currently hardcoded in `setup.py` for Frontera's RTX nodes (`sm_70`).
+But this can be changed on L24.
+After updating architeture the module can be compiled simply with `make` or `python setup.py install <options>`.

+For simplicity we use the Kokkos `nvcc` wrapper to avoid having to precompile the CUDA into a shared object file.

+The `synthetic` directory is currently maintained to be used as a module in-place.

+## Usage

 Graphs are specified with "\*.gph" files with the following semantics:

 The first line of the file specifies an initial data partitioning.